BuildOnViction/tomox-sdk/README.md

 yarn generate-seeds
 # seed the sample data
 yarn seeds
+# If you need to reset
+yarn restart-env
+# If you need to run mongod outside docker-compose
+mongod --dbpath utils/datadir
 # this will start the server in hot-reload mode
 yarn hot
 ```